HenryWConklin/barkdetect/README.md

 If you follow the instructions here, you do not need to follow the above instruction.

-Move into the new barkdetect directory and Run the install script
+Move into the new barkdetect directory and run the install script

 `cd barkdetect`